MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller.md

    > Windows Admin Center currently does not support Network Controller authentication, either for communication with REST clients or communication between the Network Controller VMs.

 ## Configuration requirements
-TBD
+You can deploy the Network Controller cluster nodes on either the same subnet or different subnets.
+If you plan to deploy the Network Controller cluster nodes on different subnets, you must provide the Network Controller REST DNS name during the deployment process.

+To learn more, see [Configure dynamic DNS registration for Network Controller](/windows-server/networking/sdn/plan/installation-and-preparation-requirements-for-deploying-network-controller#step-3-configure-dynamic-dns-registration-for-network-controller)

 ## Next steps
-Now you’re ready to deploy the Network Controller on VMs running the Azure Stack HCI OS.
+Now you’re ready to deploy the Network Controller on VMs running the Azure Stack HCI operating system.

 To learn more, see:
 - [Create an Azure Stack HCI cluster](../deploy/create-cluster.md)